Gania-Isaro/plagiarism-detector/README.md

 Run setup.sh to create the folders.
 Put your two essays inside the essays folder as essay1.txt and essay2.txt.

 Run the Python file:
-python plagiarism-detector.py
+'python plagiarism-detector.py'

 It will show the similarity percentage and common words.
 You can also choose to save the report in the reports folder.